Serving all people by providing personalized health and wellness through exemplary care, education and research.

 Write it down.
 Keep a journal and a daily planner.
 Write frequent to-do lists and post reminders for yourself.

 Get organized.
 Have a specific place for things in the house and office so that you aren't searching endlessly for them.

 Pump up your mind.
 Exercise your mind like a muscle.
 Try crossword puzzles, play sports with your kids, or do any fun thing that keeps you engaged and stimulated.
 This can also help prevent or control depression and stress.

 Manage stress and get enough sleep and physical activity.
 High levels of stress hormones decrease mental sharpness, as does a lack of exercise and rest.

-Ask for help.
+Most importantly, ask for help.
 Look to your family and friends, or a professional.
 Let your family know that you are having a hard time focusing and may need help or reminders with certain tasks.
-If you have serious concerns about your memory or focus, see a neuropsychologist.
+If you have serious concerns about your memory or focus, talk to your cancer doctor.
+It may be recommended that you see a neuropsychologist.
 This is a psychologist who specializes in studying the relationship between the brain and behavior.
 He or she may be able to give you more personalized advice.
 Ask your doctor for a referral.

 Copyright © 2016 Baylor Scott & White Health.
 All Rights Reserved. |

 3500 Gaston Ave., Dallas, TX 75246-2017 | 1.800.4BAYLOR